Hot Air Ballooning in Cappadocia: A Complete Guide

-Because of the pre-dawn start, you'll normally be back at your hotel between 8am and 8.30am.
-This means you have plenty of time for another hour or so in bed and can still catch your hotel's included breakfast before heading out again for the day to sightsee.
+Because of the pre-dawn start, you'll normally be back at your hotel between 8am and 8:30am.
+This means you have plenty of time for another hour or so in bed, and can still catch your hotel's included breakfast before heading out again for the day of sightseeing.

 Types of Flights

-A standard hot-air balloon ride in Cappadocia lasts for between 45 minutes and one hour, and the baskets used are usually made to fit either 16, 20, or 24 passengers plus the flight captain.
+A standard hot air balloon ride in Cappadocia lasts between 45 minutes and one hour, and the baskets used are usually made to fit either 16, 20, or 24 passengers plus the flight captain.

-The price includes all of the experience (pickup and drop-off at your hotel, breakfast beforehand, and drinks and snacks afterwards).
+The price typically includes all of the experience; pickup and drop-off at your hotel, breakfast beforehand, and drinks and snacks afterwards.

 Most companies offer a higher-end hot air ballooning tour option.
 The only major difference is basket size, which is usually between 12 and 16 passengers, and flight time, which is usually a minimum of 75 minutes in the air.